Half Past the Month: The Middlebury Way

 These ideas are discredited because they were put forward by dead white men.
 But what if Martin Luther King was right that skin color is incidental.
 And what if those particular dead-white-men ideas are critical to seeing us as free rather than as an “appurtenances of the soil, the property of the ruler,” to use Ludwig von Mises’s characterization of the European serf.

 From another direction, would slavery have occurred had our nation been settled by some other nationality?
 That is problematic, for the slave trade at the time of America’s founding was managed largely by Africans.
 Our friend, Dinesh D’Souza, notes in his documentary on America that prior to capitalism both physical slavery (chattel on the block) and economic slavery (ruinous taxation) were the only ways rulers of nations and peoples sought to enrich themselves.
 And that had been so since the beginning of time.
 Indeed, it was the English followed by the Americans who abolished it in its most dehumanizing forms.

-The Middlebury protesters tell us with their actions that they want to tear it down and flatten it out.
+The Franklin Hall protesters tell us with their actions that they want to tear it down, flatten it out and start over.
 They imagine — and that is the key word — a world where results are somehow made equal, where democracy is supreme, peoples are nationless, all is stripped clean of religious and cultural trappings or social custom.
 Most particularly, they dismiss the advantages of a nuclear family and a work ethic.